 As I watch the TV news each day, the Covid-19 pandemic has been one of the top headlines for some two years now.
 It’s clearly here to stay, in whatever variant form it takes and the UK Government is yet again encouraging people to work from home, if at all possible.
+So has the pandemic led to any positive changes that we should continue to embrace when the dust settles?

 For many people, the work-from-home culture has been a blessing and it was probably something that was going to happen anyway, in the near future.
 The pandemic has just speeded up the process and made it more palatable for employers to accept.
 In the long run, both employees and employers will surely see the benefits.
 Employees will avoid wasting time and money commuting or having to live close to their office.
 This will enable them to spend more time with their families.
 Employers will be able to reduce office space and relocate to something more cost-effective as well as have happier and so hopefully more productive staff.
 Well, that’s the theory anyway.